MississaugaCoding/mississaugacoding.github.io/_posts/2015-09-01-html-css-js-intro-session3.md

 <p class="ul">Built-in functions:</p>

-_alert()_ is a JavaScript function.
+_alert()_ is a built-in JavaScript function.

 - display values of variables and expressions
-- crude but useful tool for testing
+- crude but useful tool for a quick check/test

 {% highlight javascript %}
 alert(empName);